WeblateOrg/weblate/docs/admin/backup.rst

 Stored in :setting:`DATA_DIR` ``/vcs``.

 The version control repositories contain a copy of your upstream repositories with Weblate changes.
-If you have push on commit enabled for all your translation components, all Weblate changes are included upstream and you do not have to backup the repositories on the Weblate side.
-They can be cloned again from the upstream locations with no data loss.
+If you have `Push on commit` enabled for all your translation components, all Weblate changes are included upstream.
+No need to back up the repositories on the Weblate side as they can be cloned again from the upstream location(s) with no data loss.

 SSH and GPG keys
 ++++++++++++++++